szigyi/dev/README.md

 `sudo raspi-config`

 ## Services
 Using influx to store raspberry pi basic metrics.
 Those metrics get into the DB by the 'tools/system_monitoring_to_influx.py' service.

+## Install services
+Create a symlink in `/etc/systemd/system` that points to the dev folder's service files.
+Like so:
+   * `cd /etc/systemd/system && sudo ln -s /home/pi/dev/tools/external-temperature-monitoring.service external-temperature-monitoring.service`
+   * `system-monitoring.service -> /home/pi/dev/tools/system-monitoring.service`

 ### Documentation
 ## Thermometer